-6.5 Common Heating
+18.0 Common Heating

 The common heating system provides gas heating for 57 properties.
-The service charge takes account of the size of the property i.e. the number of bed spaces.
+The service charge currently takes account only of the number of bedspaces in a property.
+From 28th March 2025, the service charge will take account of the the number of bedrooms and bed spaces in a property.

-The service charge is calculated by:
+The service charge is calculated taking into account;